 For each phase and sub-phase in the global process, contents has to be created in order to make decisions.
-This contents takes the form of Choico games, existing games or tools, other educational materials such as video’s, tutorials, references.
+This content takes the form of Choico games, existing games or tools, other educational materials, such as video’s, tutorials, references.

 Some aspects of co-creation will be addressed across different co-creation steps and in several disciplines: we call these horizontal aspects.
 They will appear multiple times in the structure.
 Examples of such aspects:

 Each of the subtasks of WP2 addresses specific parts of the co-creation steps and its horizontal aspects as described above.
-Allocation of responsibilities depends on the expertise of the HEI:
+Allocation of responsibilities depends on the expertise of the Higher Education Institutions (HEI):